twhite96/made-mistakes-gatsby/src/posts/articles/ipad-pro.md

 Does that dream become reality in November?
 Or do I prolong it for the inevitable iPad Air 3 with Apple Pencil support later?
 Two questions I've been wrestling with how to answer ever since the *"Hey Siri" Special Event*.

-Left to my wife that answer would be a firm *"uhh no, we're not spending $1,000 on a stupid iPad."* My decision tree is slightly more nuanced than hers though :wink:.
+Left to my wife that answer would be a firm *"uhh no, we're not spending $1,000 on a stupid iPad."* My decision tree is slightly more nuanced than hers though.
 I've waited years for these products and if the iPad Pro + Apple Pencil perform anything like they've been demoed --- goodbye to my iPad Air 2 and set of styli[^styli].

 [^styli]: [Pencil by FiftyThree](/mastering-paper/pencil-53-review/), [Pogo Connect](/mastering-paper/pogo-connect-smart-pen/) (for the nib alone since the original doesn't play nice with my iPad Air 2), and [generics from Amazon](http://www.amazon.com/gp/product/B00575TN42/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00575TN42&linkCode=as2&tag=mademist-20).